A representation of Psyche, taken from the BPS logo

 A disclosure relating to any of these will be a "protected disclosure".

-If, following investigation of the concerns raised, it is concluded that the allegations were made maliciously or with a view to personal benefit, disciplinary action may be instigated against the person making the allegations.
+If, however, following investigation of the concerns raised, it is concluded that the allegations were made maliciously or with a view to personal gain, disciplinary action may be instigated against the person making the allegations.

 3. Non whistleblowing concerns